 Assistant, meanwhile, is similar to Google Now, and allows you to ask questions and then delivers answers accordingly.
 The service goes beyond the messaging app Allo where it debuted, but now it is also featured in Google Home, which is Google’s answer to the Amazon Echo.
 Plus, it is found in all kinds of Android smartphones that are using Android Marshmallow or Nougat.

-This way, you can expect to be talking to your phone a lot more in coming years.
-Let’s explore what all we can expect from this technology.
+This way, you can expect to be talking to your phone a lot more in the coming years.
+Let’s explore what we can expect from this technology.

 Google Assistant may come to the iPhone